 In 2012, Bomber Command’s extraordinary contribution and sacrifice was finally recognised by the erection of a £6m memorial in Green Park, London and the new Bomber Command centre, at Canwick Hill near Lincoln also represents further welcome recognition.

 The Bomber County Gateway Trust is providing a link to this heritage right on the county border.
-The structure is an art installation / monument being a full-sized representation of an Avro Lancaster Mk1 Bomber constructed from a steel frame, mounted on a slim steel support structure to give the impression that it is in flight on the horizon.
+The structure is a permanent art installation, being a full-sized representation of an Avro Lancaster Mk1 Bomber constructed from a steel frame, mounted on a slim steel support structure to give the impression that it is in flight on the horizon.

 The installation represents an Avro Lancaster bomber, in flight, heading “home” to RAF Swinderby, just 3km away.
 The site is particularly fitting, not only because of its perfect vantage point, but also because a number of aircraft, including Lancasters crashed nearby during the Second World War .

-Lancaster R5689 (VN-N) crashed on 18th September 1942 as it limped home from a mission and five members of its crew perished.
-That aircraft also appears to have been the most photographed Lancaster of the war because it was used in literature intended to train pilots to identify Lancasters, so it’s only fitting that it should be represented and serve as a permanent reminder of Lincolnshire’s link to war-time aviation.
+Although intended to be a reminder of all Bomber Command crews, one such aircraft, Lancaster R5689 (VN-N) crashed on 18th September 1942 as it limped home from a mission over the Baltic Sea and five members of its crew perished.
+Because that crash site is so close, and the fact that VN-N was also the most photographed Lancaster of the war it has been chosen as the basis of this landmark to serve as a permanent reminder of Lincolnshire’s link to war-time aviation.

 The following image is that aircraft, photographed during the War on the airfield at Swinderby.

 Lancasters are very large – 26m long and with a 31m wingspan.
-This will make the installation similar in size to the Angel of the North which stands 20m tall.
+This will make the installation taller than the Angel of the North which stands 20m tall.

-The support structure will be a number of structural steel lattice stands to support the Lancaster approximately 15m above the ground level.
-This would ensure that the plane appears to be flying above the horizon against the sky when viewed from road level.
+The support structure elevates the Lancaster approximately 15m above ground level.
+This ensures that the plane appears to be flying above the horizon against the sky when viewed from road level.

-No lighting, power or other services are intended to be installed at the site.
-The delicate eco-system which exists in the vicinity of the site and around Hill Holt Wood, is goes hand in hand with a particularly dark environment at night, which will be preserved.
+No lighting, power or other services will be installed at the site.
+The delicate eco-system which exists in the vicinity of the site and around Hill Holt Wood, goes hand-in-hand with a particularly dark environment at night, which will be preserved.